 Websites are practical things.
 You build one with a specific goal in mind, and then you fine-tune it to get you to that goal as soon as possible.
-You want to sell to people online?
-Build an online store, optimize it for organic traffic, and pay for some ads for traffic boosts.
-You want to generate leads online?
+Do you want to sell to people online?
+Build an online store, optimize it for organic traffic, and pay for any ads for traffic boosts.
+Do you want to generate leads online?
 Create a website with compelling copy and visuals and a lead-capturing form.
 Perform optimization tweaks continuously.

 Let’s start with something really obvious — the fact that your website is always there.
 Even when you and your employees go home, your website stays alert and ready to perform whatever tasks you built and optimized it for.

 Sure, your website will not always be up, as even the best web host cannot promise 100% uptime.
 But it is an asset that does its job independent of you and your involvement.
 Add to that the fact that you can run conversational bots on your website that are getting incredibly good at mimicking humans, and your customers will know you’re there for them 24/7, 52 weeks a year.

 So there won’t be lots of street cards that will go your business’ way, just for having a website, but that’s fine.
 Digital credibility is just as valid, and probably significantly more important for your business.
 The fact that you have a website will help you get it.

 People will check your business online before engaging it in the analog world.
 People who find you online will judge the credibility of your business by how well your website looks.
 If you have a real working website that shows signs of being alive, it will help increase your business’ credibility both offline and online.

 It’s been a while since people realized that, if they want to use the internet for business purposes, Google is kind of unavoidable.
 It’s the most-used search engine in the world, and it leverages the most powerful digital marketing toolset.
 There’s a huge industry around how to use Google for your business.